ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Numerical Studies

 \subsubsection{Dynamic imaging system for two spatial dimensions}

 Figure \ref{fig:2dsystem} illustrates the virtual imaging system used in the numerical study with two spatial dimensions.
-The measurements geometry was circle of radius $R$ (shown in green), along which two groups of 5 idealized point-like ultrasound transducers are distributed.
+The measurement geometry was a circle of radius $R$ (shown in green), along which two groups of 5 idealized point-like ultrasound transducers are distributed.
 The sensors in each group were spaced $1^\circ$ apart on the transducer arc.
 Each group of sensors was distributed antipodal from one another.
 The object was placed at the center of the imaging system and fully contained within a square region of size $L$ (field of view).
 At each imaging frame, data were collected simultaneously by each sensor corresponding to the integral along $I$ concentric arcs.
 Sensors were rotated by an angle $\Delta \Theta$ after each imaging frame.
 The dynamic changes of the object were assumed to be slow enough such that the object was not expected to vary significantly during the acquisition of each imaging frame (quasi-static approximation).
-This assumption is often valid for several dynamic PACT applications since the duration of the light excitation pulse at each imaging frame is in the range of a few nanoseconds while the dynamic changes in the object have a time-scale in the range of milliseconds to seconds.
+This assumption is often valid for several dynamic PACT applications since the duration of the light excitation pulse at each imaging frame is in the range of a few nanoseconds while the dynamic changes in the object have a time scale in the range of milliseconds to seconds.

 Under these assumptions, the imaging operator in two spatial dimensions can then be described by the circular Radon transform (CRT).
-For a sensor location $r_0^{(k)} \in \R^2$, measurement radius $\ell$, and imaging frame $t_k$, the CRT can be expressed as the integral along a circular arc

-The superscript $k$ in $r_0^{(k)}$ is used to highlight the fact that the location $r_0^{(k)}$ of the sensor changes at each imaging frame.
 The discrete-to-discrete counterpart of the CRT imaging operator was implemented using the AirToolsII MatLab toolbox \cite{HansenJorgensen2018} and stored as a compressed sparse column matrix\cite{gilbert1992sparse}.
 The imaging systems parameters are displayed in Table \ref{Tab:is_parameters_comb}.